amen-ramadan/template-4/README.md

 ## Overview

 "Dashboard" is a clean and simple project built using HTML and CSS.
 It serves as a demonstration of well-organized and structured code.
 The project contains multiple pages, including the index, courses, files, friends, plans, profile, and settings pages.
+It is fully responsive and can adapt to various screen sizes.

 ## Features

 - **HTML and CSS**: The project is built entirely using HTML and CSS.
 - **Clean Code**: Demonstrates clean and well-structured code for better maintainability.
+- **Fully Responsive**: The dashboard is responsive and can adapt to all screen sizes.
 - **Multiple Pages**: Includes various pages like index, courses, files, friends, plans, profile, and settings.

 ## Pages